pseudocoder123/scala-sandbox/finalProjects/caseStudy1/README.md

 - Once serialized into binary format, the data produced to Kafka appears as:

 ![](images/sensorKafkaConsole.png)

+The Akka producer has successfully produced 1707 messages, all of which have been received by Kafka, ensuring no data loss.

 ### Data Processing with Spark Streaming and GCP:
 - The serialized data from Kafka is consumed by a Spark Streaming job.